Lattice structure for orientations of graphs: Orientations of graphs.

 For our next example, we need to broaden the context of our construction somewhat.
 Let $\partial G$ denote any non-empty connected subgraph of $G$, to be called the boundary of $G$.
 Let $\partial V$ denote the set of vertices of $\partial G$; assume $v^* \in \partial V$.
 If we let $\cR$ be the set of all $c$-orientations of $G$ that have prescribed orientations on all the edges of $\partial G$, then the proof of the preceding propositions can be adapted to show that every orientation in $\cR$ can be obtained from every other by means of pushing-down operations in which the accessibility classes of $G$ that get pushed down are disjoint from $\partial V$.

-Example 1.3: Let $G$ be the square grid with $(n+1)^2$ vertices ($n \geq 1$), let $\partial G$ be the boundary of $G$ in the usual sense (a subgraph with $4n$ vertices and $4n$ edges), let $c$ be the circulation that assigns circulation zero to every cycle, and let $\cR$ be the set of $c$-orientations of $G$ in which all edges on the top/bottom/left/right side of the boundary point rightward/leftward/ downward/upward.
+\begin{example} Let $G$ be the square grid with $(n+1)^2$ vertices ($n \geq 1$), let $\partial G$ be the boundary of $G$ in the usual sense (a subgraph with $4n$ vertices and $4n$ edges), let $c$ be the circulation that assigns circulation zero to every cycle, and let $\cR$ be the set of $c$-orientations of $G$ in which all edges on the top/bottom/left/right side of the boundary point rightward/leftward/ downward/upward.
 One such $R \in \cR$ is shown in Figure 6(a) for $n=3$.

 If we take $\overline{F}(\vec{e}) = \frac12$ for all $\vec{e}$, with $v^*$ the vertex at the upper left, we get the height-function $H_R$ shown in Figure 6(b).
 Finally, if for each grid-square in $G$ we record the signed sum $-h_1+h_2+h_3-h_4$ where $h_1,h_2,h_3,h_4$ are the heights $H_R$ of the upper left, upper right, lower left, and lower right corners of the grid-square, respectively, we get an $n$-by-$n$ array of $+1$'s, $-1$'s, and $0$'s, as shown in Figure 6(c).
-This array has the property that in each row and column, the non-zero entries alternate in sign, beginning and ending with $+1$.
-Such a matrix is called an {\bf alternating sign matrix} (defined by Mills, Robbins, and Rumsey [\MRR]; for a very readable overview, see Robbins [\Robb]).
-It is not hard to show that every $n$-by-$n$ alternating sign matrix corresponds to a unique orientation of $G$ in $\cR$ (see Elkies et al.\ [\EKLP] for details).
-Our lattice structure on $\cR$ is a natural partial ordering of the set of alternating sign matrices.
-One indication of its naturalness is the observation that if we restrict this ordering to those alternating sign matrices in which no $-1$'s occur (the permutation matrices), then we obtain the weak Bruhat order on permutations.
+This array has the property that in each row and column, the nonzero entries alternate in sign, beginning and ending with $+1$.
+Such a matrix is called an {\bf alternating-sign matrix} (defined by Mills, Robbins, and Rumsey~\cite{MRR1}; for a very readable overview, see~\cite{Robb}).
+It is not hard to show that every $n$-by-$n$ alternating-sign matrix corresponds to a unique orientation of $G$ in $\cR$ (see Elkies et al.~\cite{EKLP} for details).
+Our lattice structure on $\cR$ is a natural partial ordering of the set of alternating-sign matrices, and indeed has been used numerous times in the literature.
+One indication of its naturalness is the observation that if we restrict this ordering to those alternating-sign matrices in which no $-1$'s occur (the permutation matrices), then we obtain the weak Bruhat order on permutations.
+Conversely, our ordering of alternating sign matrices can be construed in order-theoretic terms as the MacNeille completion of the weak Bruhat order; see~\cite{BS}. \end{example}

 For the rest of this section, we will assume that $c$ is acyclic, and that choosing an orientation for the edges in $\partial G$ does not force any of the orientations of the other edges.